integrated-ethics/web/content/labs/virtue-ethics.md

     different experiences from yours.** Be careful about assumptions and generalizations you make based only on your experience.
 Be open to hearing and learning from other perspectives.

-With these guidelines in mind:
+Ask students to keep these guidelines (or other similar guidelines) in mind as they discuss the scenarios in this lab.

+### Activity (7-10 minutes)

+Pass out papers with scenarios or point them to the scenarios you have posted online.
+Allow students to consider the four scenarios either as individuals or in small groups (3-4 students).
+Groups are probably best if it is possible and they can be kept small.

+### Changing it up

+You could easily modify this activty by

+* adding additional virtues to the list,
+* modifying or replacing the particular scenarios,
+* asking students to compare and contrast highly valued virtues in different cultures.

+### Reflection (to be completed in class after the activity is finished) (10 minutes)

+Suggestions for guiding student reflection

--   As time allows, consider each scenario as a class and have groups share their thoughts. (here are some ideas to help you prepare to lead the discussion)
+1. As time allows, **consider each scenario as a class** and have groups share their thoughts. (here are some ideas to help you prepare to lead the discussion)

     -   Professor made very hard assignment